bterwijn/memory_graph/README.md

 ## Exercises ##

-Now is a good time to practice with the Python Data Model.
+Now is a good time to practice with Python Data Model concepts.
 Here are [some exercises](https://github.com/bterwijn/memory_graph_videos/blob/main/exercises/exercises.md) on references, mutability, copies, and function calls.

 ## Block ##
 It is often helpful to temporarily block program execution to inspect the graph.
 For this we can use the `mg.block()` function: